ualibraries/Guide-on-the-Side/INSTALL.md

 * The mod_rewrite Apache module must be enabled.
 * CentOS 5.8 apparently bundles an ancient version of PCRE which prevents the CakePHP command-line interface from functioning.
 If the Cake CLI won't run, please upgrade PCRE.
-Note: CakePHP 2.1.4 may work around this problem.
+* If you are checking out the project from github directly, also download CakePHP 2.2.x (2.3.x and 2.4.x might also work) and place the lib directory alongside Guide on the Side's app directory.

 Installation procedure
 -------------------------------------------------------------------------------